A Blueprint for Effective CRM Project Leadership

 Getting respected team leaders enthusiastically on board is crucial for user adoption.

-Create & Communicate Ongoing Training Plans
+Create and Communicate Ongoing Training Plans

 One-off training sessions are inadequate as people cannot instantly become proficient users.